bright/new-www/content/blog/how-i-became-a-software-tester-in-1-year.md

 </center>

-I started to learn software testing.
-It took me around 9 hours a week to study.
-I still had a full-time job during that time.
+**I started to learn software testing.
+It took me around 9 hours a week to study.** I still had a full-time job during that time.
 I was also in the middle of moving to another apartment and had lots of dance workouts during a week.
 So a lot was going out then.
-I just want to show you that you can make it without giving up on your other duties and interests. 🙂
+I just want to show you that **you can make it without giving up on your other duties and interests**. 🙂

 ## Steps I have taken to become a Software Tester / QA Specialist